PierreBedoucha/js-infrastructure/3_grunt-tasks/README.md

 # Grunt tasks

 Grunt is a task runner on the node platform.
-Grunt is configured through json object located in the gruntfile.
+It's used to string together common developer tasks such as copying files, compiling things, running tests, starting web servers, etc. Grunt is configured through json object located in the `Gruntfile`.

 The gruntfile is a javascript file containing definitions of tasks and configuration for the tasks.
-Grunt may be used for many different kinds of automation tasks, some of these we will explore in the different exercises.

 ## Prerequesties
 To be able to complete the exercises, npm, bower and grunt must all be installed and available on your commandline.
 For instructions on how to install these tools please check the steps in task 1.

-## Pull down the npm and bower packages
+## 1. Pull down the npm and bower packages

-Run the commands:
+* Run the commands:

 ```
 npm install